-The CAC is the vehicle whereby public input can be solicited to advise the Policy Board and the OahuMPO Executive Director on transportation planning issues in accordance with the OahuMPO Participation Plan.
+The Citzen Advisory Committee (CAC) is the vehicle whereby public input can be solicited to advise the Policy Board and the OahuMPO Executive Director on transportation planning issues in accordance with the OahuMPO Participation Plan.
 The CAC provides input on important matters raised at CAC meetings to the Policy Board at regular scheduled meetings or by written report.

-Please scroll down to see the list of CAC Members.
+Please scroll down to see the current list of CAC members.

 The Citizen Advisory Committee consists of non-governmental organizations and City and County of Honolulu neighborhood boards as approved for CAC membership by the Policy Board.
 The CAC shall be broadly based, include minorities and disadvantaged groups, reflected through the composition of its member organizations, and have an interest in and